What to Know about Applying for a Hearing Dog

-Due to our extensive wait list, IHDI is not accepting new applications to ensure our team can focus on serving those currently waiting for a life-changing hearing dog.
-As we aren't currently accepting new applications, please check out other service dog programs and trainers who may be able to assist you.
-Check out Assistance Dogs International for a listing of programs.
+Due to our extensive wait list, IHDI is not accepting new applications so that our team can focus on serving those currently waiting for a life-changing hearing dog.
+We encourage you to check out other service dog programs and trainers who may be able to assist you through Assistance Dogs International listings.

 IHDI's applicants are some of the 48 million Americans who are d/Deaf or hard of hearing, across all demographics.
-Hearing loss impacts all areas of an individual's life - from daily living to education to employment to personal relationships.
+Being d/Deaf or hard of hearing can impact all areas of an individual's life - from daily living to education to employment to personal relationships.
 A hearing dog that alerts to important sounds allows d/Deaf or hard of hearing individuals gain greater independence, enjoy increased peace of mind regarding their safety, and benefit from the power of the human-animal bond they share with their dog.

-IHDI's service is available to all adults who meet the minimum criteria for a hearing dog, regardless of race, religion, national origin, ethnicity, gender identity, disability, or sexual orientation.
-These criteria include:
+IHDI's service is open to all adults who meet these criteria for a hearing dog:

-- d/Deaf or have bilateral and profound hearing loss (unaided)
+- d/Deaf or have bilateral and profound hearing loss, unaided (exceptions may be made on a case by case basis)

-- Live alone, with dependents, or with others who are d/Deaf or have bilateral and profound hearing loss (unaided)
+- Live alone, with dependents, or with others who are d/Deaf or have bilateral and profound hearing loss (exceptions may be made on a case by case basis)

-- Are mentally, financially, and physically able to provide a hearing dog's care, exercise, and ongoing training for many years
+- Are financially, physically, psychologically, and cognitively able to provide a hearing dog's care, exercise, and ongoing training for many years

-- Are committed to ongoing daily training with their dog throughout the dog's working life and able to have their dog with them nearly always (advance approval from employer is required)
+- Are committed to ongoing daily training with their dog and able to have their dog with them nearly always (advance approval from employer is required)

 The Application Process entails the following:

-- Completion and submission of the application packet by the applicant
+- Completion and submission of the application by the applicant

 - A comprehensive review of the application by IHDI

-- If the application with supporting documentation is approved, the applicant will be added to the IHDI waitlist
+- If the application with supporting documentation is approved, a virtual interview will be scheduled with the applicant.
+If both the applicant and IHDI determine after the interview that IHDI is a good fit, the applicant will be added to the IHDI waitlist

 It is imperative to understand that a service dog is, first and foremost, a dog.
 They need attention, care, food, ongoing training, grooming, oral care, exercise, playtime, enrichment, veterinary care.
 And, like all dogs, they will incur expenses – sometimes extensive costs.
 Further, if an applicant becomes a client and is partnered with an IHDI dog, it means that you have become one half of a two-member team, and suddenly, wherever you go, whatever you do, the dog team member must accompany you.
 Many individuals find that level of involvement is stifling and constraining.
 Finally, when accepting an IHDI dog, you commit to providing them a safe, secure, and loving forever home, continuing their ongoing training, and upholding IHDI's standards.